MicrosoftDocs/windows-powershell-docs/docset/windows/hyper-v/Resize-VHD.md

 PS C:\> Resize-VHD -Path c:\BaseVHD.vhd -SizeBytes 1099511627776
 ```

 Expands the VHD to 1 terabyte if the previous size was less than 1 terabyte.
-If it was larger, the cmdlet will error because it cannot shrink a VHD.
+If it was larger, the cmdlet will report an error because it cannot shrink a VHD.

 ### Example 2
 ```